mth0348/2021-thesis/journal/journal.md

 ### Formal and technical questions
 * How do I quote my own work?
 * Should I explain things that are already explained in project2?
+* MS Flight Simulator license?
+Gifting or paying in advance?

 ### Meeting discussion
 -